BrianLDev/100-days-of-code/log.md

 - Completed ch 4: Lists - all Practice Questions and Projects

 **Thoughts:**
+Cruising through these so that I can get to the fun projects starting in chapter 7

 **Link(s) to work:**
 1. [Much improved README.md for this repo](https://github.com/BrianLeip/Automate_With_Python/blob/master/README.md)